Surrogate models for lightcurves and photosphere properties of Type II supernovae: Surrogate model

-As mentioned above,~\citet{Moriya2023} provide us a total of $228,015$ different simulations\footnote{We note that one simulation from the original 228,016 simulations is missing bolometric luminosity data and could not be run again.}.
-Each simulation contains data for the bolometric luminosity, photosphere temperature, photosphere radius, and spectral energy distribution (SED) at $100$ wavelengths from $1-50000$~\AA{} at multiple epochs in time.
+Each simulation from \citet{Moriya2023} contains data for the bolometric luminosity, photosphere temperature, photosphere radius, and spectral energy distribution (SED) at $100$ wavelengths from $1-50000$~\AA{} at multiple epochs in time.
 Ideally, a single surrogate model trained directly on the SED can be used to reconstruct photometry and bolometric luminosities.
 Moreover, it can capture the effects of any emission or absorption lines in the spectrum, enabling fitting directly to spectroscopic data.
 In practice, the SEDs in our training data do not include any spectral features, they are also not sufficiently densely sampled to enable detailed inferences against high-resolution spectra.
 Therefore, we build multiple independent surrogates for the bolometric luminosity, photosphere properties (temperature and radius), and for the spectrum itself which can be used to generate photometry.
 This approach provides flexibility enabling us to perform inference on different types of data (or combine multiple diagnostics) which can be used to further test models.
 We note that the photosphere temperature and radius could also be used to generate photometry assuming a blackbody SED, but Type II SNe are not well approximated by a blackbody at late phases or at ultra-violet (UV) wavelengths, so we do not recommend this approach.